SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **8\.5\.
 Financial conditions for the Platform**

-The Platform can offer paid services, such as edge equipment management or cloud Application deployment.
+The Platform can offer paid services, such as subscriptions for edge device management.
 Prices for these services are available on the Website and the Platform.

 **9\.
 Payment Service**